roycan/roycan.github.io/_posts/2018-10-15-ICarchitecture.md

 # Environment and Network

-The following Evironment diagram can be supported by the Heroku PAAS on top of the AWS cloud service.
+The following Environment diagram can be supported by the Heroku PAAS on top of the AWS cloud service.
 This is what I recommend for the next phase of development.

 The current on-premise servers in IC also capable of hosting the servers according to the diagram.